-While the industry has largely been dominated by women, we are seeing more and more men entering into child care and early childhood development roles, which is great to see.
+While the industry has largely been dominated by women, we are seeing more and more men entering childcare and early childhood development roles, which is great to see.

-One of the unfortunate trends across the child care sector is the rampant switching of jobs and frequent changing of staff in Kindergartens and child care centres.
+One of the unfortunate trends across the childcare sector is the rampant switching of jobs and frequent changing of staff in kindergartens and childcare centres.
 This can be disrupting to a child’s development.
-For an example, we work closely with Arndell Early Childhood Learning Centre where our diploma students do their practical placements, unlike many other centres, their staff retention is exceptionally high with staff being there 8 years, 10 years and longer.
+For an example, we work closely with Arndell Early Childhood Learning Centre where our diploma students do their practical placements.
+Unlike many other centres, their staff retention is exceptionally high with staff being there eight years, 10 years, and longer.

-They are however committed to ongoing staff development and professional training across all of their carers.
+They are however, committed to ongoing staff development and professional training across all their careers.
 We have had a lot of them coming to our CPD and First Aid trainings and to upgrade their qualifications to diplomas.

-One thing that cannot be stressed enough, is that staff and carers need to keep adding to their skill base, be committed to ongoing learning and treat this profession more like one of teaching than just taking care of our young children.
+One thing that cannot be stressed enough, is that staff and carers need to keep adding to their skills base, be committed to ongoing learning, and treat this profession more like one of teaching rather than just taking care of our young children.
 However, this sentiment needs to come from centre management and operational staff as much as from those working directly with our next generation.

 We do this with our proprietary B2B talent mobility platform that matches a business's idle staff who are in-between projects or contracts, to short-term contracts from other companies seeking specialist or surge support.

 I have managed my own business in the forklift industry for more than 40 years.
-Over that time we have employed many plant, electrical and auto mechanics for repairs and maintenance on our equipment.
-In this time we have taken on apprentices and over the past five years we have only had 1 complete their qualification.
+Over that time, we have employed many plant, electrical, and auto mechanics for repairs and maintenance on our equipment.
+In this time, we have taken on apprentices and over the past five years, we have only had one complete their qualification.
 There is a lack of young people coming through the trades that is creating a skill shortage in the industry.

 I often say to engineers that you are better to keep your client happy and informed, than you are to have delivered a perfect technical outcome, and they often look at me perplexed.

 It’s like going to a café.
-If you get an average meal, but the service is amazing – meaning the server engaged you and made the experience great – the average food can be forgiven.
-Being able to communicate effectively, to build rapport, to understand what a client really wants and deliver to that, is far more important nowadays, and in our experience, rare.
+If you get an average meal, but the service is amazing―meaning the server engaged you and made the experience great―the average food can be forgiven.
+Being able to communicate effectively, to build rapport, to understand what a client really wants, and deliver that, is far more important nowadays, and in our experience, rare.